| Prepared by MILITARY INTELLIGENCE SERVICE WAR

 closely resembled civilian clothes, thus violating the security

-All PWs at the camp were either officers or
+regulations of the camp.
+WORK All PWs at the camp were either officers or

 non-commissioned officers, and although many of the NCO's came to the